JeremiahSecrist/lectures/01-metalearning-with-docker/powerpoint.md

 ## Personal Deadlines
 An important in aiding in ones own learning abilities.
-Forever is never, as such it is important to frame our goals with the followin:
+Forever is never, as such it is important to frame our goals with the following:

  - Actionable goals
     <!-- overview goals while providing a direction, do not provide any one specific action to do.